-To fill your prescription, provide your plan membership information which can be found on your ID card, at the network pharmacy you choose.
-The network pharmacy will automatically bill your plan for our share of your drug cost.
-You will need to pay the pharmacy your share of the cost when you pick up your prescription.
+To fill your prescription, provide our plan membership information (which can be found on your ID card), at the network pharmacy you choose.
+The network pharmacy will automatically bill our plan for our share of your drug cost.
+You need to pay the pharmacy your share of the cost when you pick up your prescription.